-- 5. Meet with your mentor teacher(s) or on-site evaluator(s) in your assigned school as soon as your placement has been confirmed.
+6. Meet with your mentor teacher(s) or on-site evaluator(s) in your assigned school as soon as your placement has been confirmed.
 Discuss the school program and calendar.
-Ask if it is possible to be included in any departmental or school faculty orientations or meetings. - 6.
-Observe your mentor teachers'/coaches' classes (if possible).
+Ask if it is possible to be included in any departmental or school faculty orientations or meetings.

+7. Observe your mentor teachers'/coaches' classes (if possible).
 Take notes during this time and familiarize yourself with classroom procedures and course content.
-Special attention should be given to classroom management skills, such as roll taking, names of students, absences and tardies, referrals, and test make-ups. - 7.
-At the beginning of the semester, give your university supervisor your vacation/holiday and bell schedule, including any alternate or special school day dates.
-Include a map of the campus marked with the location(s) of your classes. - 8.
-Dress appropriately for your work environment.
-You are a professional educator on your campus while you are student teaching, and you want to project that persona. - 9.
-Observe time schedules for classes, meetings, and other conferences that are part of your workload.
+Special attention should be given to classroom management skills: taking roll, learning names of students, policies for absences and tardies, handling referrals, and addressing deadlines for assignments, etc.

+8. At the beginning of the semester, give your university supervisor your vacation/holiday and bell schedule, including any alternate or special school day dates.
+Include a map of the campus marked with the location(s) of your classes.

+9. Dress appropriately for your work environment.
+You are a professional educator on your campus while you are student teaching, and you want to project that persona.
+10. Observe time schedules for classes, meetings, and other conferences that are part of your workload.